core-wg/oscore/draft-ietf-core-object-security.md

 ## Signaling Messages {#coap-signaling}

-Signaling messages (CoAP Code 7.00-7.31) were introduced to exchange information related to an underlying transport connection in the specific case of CoAP over reliable transports ({{RFC8323}}).
-The use of OSCORE for protecting Signaling is application dependent.
+Signaling messages (CoAP Code 7.00-7.31) were introduced to exchange information related to an underlying transport connection in the specific case of CoAP over reliable transports {{RFC8323}}.

-OSCORE MAY be used to protect Signaling if the endpoints for OSCORE coincide with the endpoints for the connection.
+OSCORE MAY be used to protect Signaling if the endpoints for OSCORE coincide with the endpoints for the signaling message.
 If OSCORE is used to protect Signaling then:

+* To comply with {{RFC8323}}, an initial empty CSM message SHALL be sent.
+The subsequent signaling message SHALL be protected.
 * Signaling messages SHALL be protected as CoAP Request messages, except in the case the Signaling message is a response to a previous Signaling message, in which case it SHALL be protected as a CoAP Response message.
 For example, 7.02 (Ping) is protected as a CoAP Request and 7.03 (Pong) as a CoAP response.
 * The Outer Code for Signaling messages SHALL be set to 0.02 (POST), unless it is a response to a previous Signaling message, in which case it SHALL be set to 2.04 (Changed).